 1. What is stamp duty?

-Stamp duty, or to give it its proper name ‘stamp duty land tax’, is a tax that is levied on the purchase price of a property in England and Wales (there are different rules in Scotland).
+To give it its proper name ‘stamp duty land tax’, is a tax that is levied on the purchase price of a property in England and Wales (there are different rules in Scotland).
 You’ll need to pay it if you buy a: